Yomiji/gkBoot/README.md

 Users of gkBoot are recommended to follow a pattern when creating their microservics.
-Generally speaking, everything is centered around the service wiring (which sits in main.go) and the service files, which sit in service:
+Generally speaking, everything is centered around the service wiring (which sit in main.go) and the service files (which sit in the service directory):
 ```text
 ├── go.mod
 ├── go.sum